2003 West Virginia sniper attacks

-The 2003 West Virginia sniper attacks were a series of sniper-style shootings that took place over the course of several days in August 2003 in the U.S. state of West Virginia, killing three people.
-The victims were killed by a single bullet from long distances as they stopped at shops or gas stations.
+Between August 10 and 14, 2003, a series of sniper-style shootings took place in Kanawha County, West Virginia, United States.
+Three people were murdered at various outdoor locations, killed by a single bullet from long distances as they stopped at shops or gas stations.

 In July 2012, Shawn Lester, who had been indicted for all three murders in 2011, pleaded guilty to second degree murder in the death of one of the victims.
 The charges with respect to the other two murders were dropped as part of a plea bargain.
-He was sentenced to 40 years in prison.
-He received a consecutive 6-year sentence on federal firearm charges.
+He received a prison sentence of 40 years for second-degree murder as well as a consecutive 6-year sentence on federal firearm charges.

 The shootings were reminiscent of the D.C. sniper attacks that took place in Maryland, Virginia, and Washington, D.C. in October 2002.

 Shootings

 On August 10, 2003, Gary Carrier Jr., 44, of South Charleston, was fatally shot in the head while talking on a payphone outside a Charleston GoMart.

 On August 14, 2003, Jeanie Patton, 31, was killed at a Speedway filling station around 10:30.
 She was fatally struck by a bullet to the back of her head as she was about to pay for gas she pumped.

 90 minutes after Patton's killing, Okey Meadows Jr., 26, was fatally shot in the neck while purchasing milk at a security window at the GoMart on U.S. Route 60, 10 miles away from Patton.
 Both Patton and Meadows were residents of Campbells Creek.